garrettgman/garrettgman.github.io/foundations.md

 Every measurement creates a _value_, a piece of information that describes a specific part of the world at a specific time.
 Measurements make it easy to quantify variation because they provide a rigorous way to observe the world.

 Measurements, variables, and observations give data sets a structure that parallels the structure of natural laws.
+Natural laws can be written as a formula of variables, but their operation depends on measurements and observations.

 For example, the law $F = MA$ states that when you measure a particle's force, mass, and acceleration, you will observe trios of values such that

 $$f_{1} = m_{1} * a_{1}$$
 $$f_{2} = m_{2} * a_{2}$$